Unique Herbal Education

 • Certificates designed and signed by Matthew available •

-Join this live-online class and view 70+ hours of previous class recordings for only $8 per month HERE!
+Join the next live-online class and view 70+ hours of previous class recordings for only $8 per month HERE!

 "...a huge thanks to Matthew for sharing his wisdom (and the many freebie offers, too!).
 I have all of his books and use them so often as a reference.
 Especially the Book of Herbal Wisdom is my favourite even after reading and rereading for 5+ years.
 Many herbalist programs miss the history, acknowledging the native peoples and nature´s spiritual side.
 I am so glad I found your programs which include all of it - a truly holistic view on herbs."